justsendemail/wordpress-plugin/readme.txt

 For technical details on the JustSend.Email API visit the [API Documentation](https://justsend.email/api-documentation/) page.

+Be sure to refer to our [Terms of Use](https://justsend.email/terms) and [Privacy Policy](https://justsend.email/privacy) for further details.

 == Frequently Asked Questions ==

 = Is a JustSend.Email account required to use the plugin? =